Abu Bakr: Battle of Uhud

 In 625, he participated in the Battle of Uhud, in which the majority of the Muslims were routed and he himself was wounded.
-Before the battle had begun, his son Abd al-Rahman, at that time still non-Muslim and fighting on the side of the Quraysh, came forward and threw down a challenge for a duel.
+Before the battle began, his son Abd al-Rahman, at that time still non-Muslim and fighting on the side of the Quraysh, came forward and threw down a challenge for a duel.
 Abu Bakr accepted the challenge but was stopped by Muhammad.
 In the second phase of the battle, Khalid ibn al-Walid's cavalry attacked the Muslims from behind, changing a Muslim victory to defeat.

 Battle of the Trench

-In 627 he participated in the Battle of the Trench and also in the Invasion of Banu Qurayza.
+In 627, he participated in the Battle of the Trench and also in the Siege of Banu Qurayza.
 In the Battle of the Trench, Muhammad divided the ditch into a number of sectors and a contingent was posted to guard each sector.
 One of these contingents was under the command of Abu Bakr.
 The enemy made frequent assaults in an attempt to cross the ditch, all of which were repulsed.
-To commemorate this event a mosque, later known as 'Masjid-i-Siddiq', was constructed at the site where Abu Bakr had repulsed the charges of the enemy.
+To commemorate this event, a mosque, later known as Masjid As-Siddiq, was constructed at the site where Abu Bakr repulsed the charges of the enemy.